slaygun/Deadline-Reminder/README.md

 Python script which gets .ics file (calendar file format) and checks deadlines for next day and emails you if there is any.
 I have made it to get assignment deadlines from LMS website of my university.

-# How to automate the script to get reminders automatically
+## How to automate the script to get reminders automatically
-For Linux -
+### For Linux -

 Run the setup.sh

       cd Deadline-Reminder
       ./setup.sh
 Note-

-*Change the path of mail.py according to your directory*

-nohup.out will store the system output
+-Change the path of mail.py according to your directory *nohup.out will store the system output

-crontab schedule expression can be changed as per the need.
++crontab schedule expression can be changed as per the need.
 Checkout https://crontab.guru/

-For Windows -
+### For Windows -

 1. Open the Task Scheduler by searching for it in the Start Menu or by typing taskschd.msc in the Run dialog box (press Win+R to open the Run dialog box).
 2. Click on the "Create Task" link in the right-hand pane.